Mission

 Compliance

 Industrial Collective Research (IGF) empowers companies to solve joint research and technology problems on a science-based approach.
-It provides access to a continuous stream of new knowledge that members may use effectively to develop their own products, processes and services.
-One of its core elements is knowledge transfer, which reaches its natural system boundary with the competitive implementation of research results.
-From here on, the companies use the new knowledge to develop their own products, which compete in the marketplace.
+Its core element is the transfer of knowledge, which reaches its natural system boundary with the competitive implementation of the research results.
+From here on, companies use the knew knowledge to develop their own products, processes and services, which are clearly different from those of the competitors on the market.

 Your point of contact

-Do you have any further questions?
+You have more questions?
 Our staff will be happy to help.